naistangz/Technical_Training/docs/Week9_Networking/README.md

 - Data sent through the internet, such as a web page or email, is in the form of data packets.
 - A router is connected to two or more data lines from different IP networks.
 - A router directs incoming and outgoing internet traffic on that network in the fastest and most efficient way.
+- Route table can be associated with multiple subnets
+- A subnet may only be associated with one route table

 ## Instance vs Subnet
 - Subnet is subdivision of VPC IP